DORA Regulations and Compliance

 Understanding the timeline for compliance is essential for any financial institution:

-• Initial Proposal: The SEC's new cybersecurity rules were first proposed on [Insert Date].
+• Initial Proposal: The SEC's new cybersecurity rules were first proposed on March 09, 2022.

-• Compliance Deadline: Financial institutions must comply by [Insert Date].
+• Compliance Deadline: Financial institutions must comply by December 18, 2023.

 It's vital to keep track of these milestones to ensure your organization is prepared and compliant with all requirements.